 Condition/Context: The College lacked controls surrounding the preparation of the SEFA.
-Several errors in the SEFA were noted: The SEFA was prepared with incorrect CFDA numbers, incomplete descriptions, incomplete program names, and inaccurate expenditures.
+Several errors in the SEFA were noted: The SEFA was prepared with incorrect CFDA numbers, incomplete descriptions, incomplete program names, a missing program, and inaccurate expenditures.
 Pass through grant identifying numbers were also missing from the SEFA.
+In addition, the College prepared the SEFA based upon the award year for student financial assistance, rather than the College's fiscal year.